 Often companies are too focused on gaining ground in a new territory, and they can lose sight of some of the other businesses areas.
 Setting up in a new country can take up a great deal of time and have administrative and financial consequences.
-You need to make sure that the pricing is as accurate as possible, and for this you have to use the correct method of currency exchange.
+You need to make sure that the pricing is as accurate as possible, and for this, you have to use the correct method of currency exchange.

 Be Careful of Online Quotes

 There are many online portals where you can check currency rates.
 This is an adequate method if you just want to establish a rough estimate, but often these prices are delayed.
-This can be by up to a day, meaning that the price you see is not the level the currency is currently being traded on the market.
+This can be by up to a day, meaning that the price you see is not the level at which the currency is currently being traded on the market.
 If you use an out-of-date rate to confirm a price to your customers, it could make a big difference to the amount you end up receiving.
 The foreign exchange market is constantly changing, and prices can alter within a matter of seconds.
 If your price isn’t accurate, it could reduce any profit you make.

 Understand the System